Kare Kano

 Kare Kano (彼氏彼女の事情, Kareshi Kanojo no Jijō) is a Japanese manga series written and illustrated by Masami Tsuda.
-It was serialized in LaLa from 1996 to 2005 and collected in 21 tankōbon volumes by Hakusensha.
+It was serialized in LaLa from 1995 to 2005 and collected in 21 tankōbon volumes by Hakusensha.
 It depicts the romance between "perfect" student Yukino Miyazawa and her academic rival Soichiro Arima, and the relationships of several of their friends.

 The series is licensed and was published in English in North America by Tokyopop.
 The chapters from the first seven volumes were adapted into a 26-episode anime television series by Gainax and J.C.Staff.
 Directed by Hideaki Anno, the episodes were broadcast in Japan on TV Tokyo from October 1998 to March 1999.
-It is licensed for distribution outside of Japan by Enoki Films under the title Tales at North Hills High, and sub-licensed for distribution in North America by Nozomi Entertainment who released it as His and Her Circumstances.
+It is licensed for distribution outside of Japan by Muse Communication and Enoki Films under the title Tales at North Hills High, and sub-licensed for distribution in North America by Nozomi Entertainment, which released it as His and Her Circumstances.